 Robyn Renee Hasty

 Z is an exhibition of unique, glass plate portraits by American photographer Robyn Hasty.
-For the past year, Hasty has been an artist and teaching resident at Pioneer Works, exploring 19th century wet-plate collodion tintype and ambrotype developing processes to produce an extensive series of nude portraiture.
-The resulting selection of portraits in Z are both canonical and enigmatic; formally classical compositions that subtly challenge gender-binary conventions by disorienting the perception of how gender is expressed and embodied.
+For the past year, Hasty has been an artist and teaching resident at Pioneer Works, exploring nineteenth century wet plate collodion tintype and ambrotype developing processes to produce an extensive series of nude portraiture.
+The resulting selection of portraits are both canonical and enigmatic; formally classical compositions that subtly challenge gender-binary conventions by disorienting the perception of how gender is expressed and embodied.
 The title of the exhibition refers to a proposed gender neutral pronoun.